bgd-labs/aave-proposals-v3/src/20240320_Multi_HyperlaneBridgeAdapterUpdateToV3/HyperlaneBridgeAdapterUpdateToV3.md

 ## Motivation

 The main motivation of this proposal is to bring the Hyperlane bridge adapters to the up to date version (V3).

-This AIP also removes the old native bridges as new ones have already been set in place and are working.

 ## Specification